rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Target Audience
 - People with a desire to teach and share their knowledge
-- Individuals that want to learn and expand the knowledge
+- Individuals that want to learn and expand their knowledge
-- People who's wants to be productive and save time while learning
+- People who want to be productive and save time while learning

 ### User Requirements and Expectations

 - Application with a clear purpose
-- Easy and intuitive user interface that allows quick and efficient navigation
+- An easy and intuitive user interface that allows quick and efficient navigation
 - Responsive and visually good design
-- Engaging content within the limit of set categories
+- Engaging content within the limits of set categories
-- Way to engage with a team or a developer
+- Ways to engage with a team or a developer

 ##### Back to [top](#table-of-contents)

 ### User stories

-0. As a user I want to navigation to be intuitive and user-friendly so that Im able to easily navigate through the app content.
+0. As a user I want to navigation to be intuitive and user-friendly so that I'm able to easily navigate through the app content.
-1. As a  user I want to know Important info on what the app is about so that I can use it's functionality on mutual benefit
+1. As a  user I want to know Important info on what the app is about so that I can use its functionality for mutual benefit
-2. As an authenticated user I would like to be able to choose a way to get benefit from the app with choosing the right role
+2. As an authenticated user I would like to be able to choose a way to get benefits from the app by choosing the right role
-3. As an authenticated user I would like to have a full access to the content of an web app
+3. As an authenticated user I would like to have full access to the content of a web app
-4. As an authenticated user I would like a functionality to create profile(account)
+4. As an authenticated user I would like the functionality to create a profile(account)
-5. As an authenticated user I would like functionality to upload a supporting image to my profile and change it when I desire
+5. As an authenticated user I would like the functionality to upload a supporting image to my profile and change it when I desire
-6. As an authenticated user I would like a functionality to update or delete profile (account) if not planning to use web app anymore
+6. As an authenticated user I would like the functionality to update or delete profile (account) if not planning to use the web app anymore
-7. As an authenticated user I would like functionality to pick different types of learning categories in my profile and change them later
+7. As an authenticated user I would like the functionality to pick different types of learning categories in my profile and change them later
 8. As an authenticated user I would like functionality to see and read blog posts that other users created
-9. As an authenticated user I would like to upload a blog in a selected category so that I can share my knowledge,opinion and informations
+9. As an authenticated user I would like to upload a blog in a selected category so that I can share my knowledge, opinion, and information
-10. As an authenticated user I would like functionality to delete or update my blog post i I find it no longer relevant
+10. As an authenticated user I would like the functionality to delete or update my blog post I I find it no longer relevant
-11. As an authenticated user I would like functionality to leave a comment on a blog post
+11. As an authenticated user I would like the functionality to leave a comment on a blog post
 12. As an authenticated user I would like functionality to support my blog post with a cover image and change it later if needed.
-13. As an authenticated user I would like the functionality for each category page to have a list of mentors avaliable and their contact info
+13. As an authenticated user I would like the functionality for each category page to have a list of mentors available and their contact info
-14. As a user I would like web app to be fully responsive and to have the same experience when using on any device
+14. As a user I would like a web application to be fully responsive and to have the same experience when using on any device
-15. As an returning user user I would like functionality to set a new password if I forgot the password so that I can still use the web app
+15. As a returning user I would like the functionality to set a new password if I forget the old one so that I can still use the web app
-16. As a User I would like a Functionality to contact the app owner or a team so that I can leave a suggestion or express my opinion about the web app
+16. As a User I would like a functionality to contact the app owner or a team so that I can leave a suggestion or express my opinion about the web app
-17. As a user I would like a Functionality to update or delete a comment I posted to a blogpost so that if any mistake was made or new information is acquired anyone reading will be up to date
+17. As a user I would like a functionality to update or delete a comment Iposted to a blogpost so that if any mistake was made or new information is acquired anyone reading will be up to date

 ### Site Owner Stories